Holly Marlow

 I use Amazon’s KDP service to publish my books.
 Amazon prints a book each time someone orders it.
 They deduct the printing cost, then what’s left is split 40:60.
 Amazon take the 40% cut, which includes the packaging and delivery, as well as the convenience of it being on Amazon for people to buy, and the author receives 60% of the sales after printing costs (£3.50ish for a 24-page book, but it varies as different countries have different printing costs and taxes).

 Once you have signed up to KDP, if you go to your “Bookshelf” it’s quite straightforward to add your book’s Amazon description, categories, etc. You then upload the PDF, select paper quality and set pricing.
-The tool tells you what royalties you’ll get with each paper and ink type, as different paper types and print options cost different amounts.
+Once you set the pricing for your books, you can see what royalties you’ll receive.
+The paper quality you choose will affect your print costs.

 If you opt for “expanded distribution” when uploading your book, Amazon will also market your book to shops etc, and your royalty is approximately halved if they sell books that way, but that’s still higher than the royalty you’d get from a traditional publisher (typically 10%).
-My books have appeared on the websites of WH Smith, Waterstones, Barnes and Noble and loads of other online bookshops.
+My books have appeared on the websites of WH Smith, Waterstones, Barnes and Noble, Target, and lots of other online bookshops.
+When deciding what shape you want your book to be (more on this below), bear in mind that not all book types qualify for expanded distribution.
+Distributors accept certain book dimensions and paper types.
+You can see the requirements here.

 You can order a proof copy of your book before you hit “Publish.”
 I recommend doing this to test your options, for example, if you’re not sure whether you want a matte/glossy cover or white/beige paper, you can order one of each.
 It’s also helpful to see how colours come out in print, as it can differ slightly from what’s on a screen.